-1 IC 6-3-2-2.8(4), or IC 6-3-2-2.8(5), section 2.8(3), 2.8(4), or 2.8(5) of 2 this chapter, a nonprofit entity, the state, a political subdivision of the 3 state, or the United States government and who: 4 (1) has the employee's principal place of residence in the 5 enterprise zone in which the employee is employed; 6 (2) performs services for the taxpayer, the employer, the nonprofit 7 entity, the state, the political subdivision, or the United States 8 government, ninety percent (90%) of which are directly related to: 9 (A) the conduct of the taxpayer's or employer's trade or 10 business; or (B) the activities of the nonprofit entity, the state, the political 11 12 subdivision, or the United States government; 13 that is located in an enterprise zone; and 14 (3) performs at least fifty percent (50%) of the employee's service 15 for the taxpaver or employer during the taxable year in the 16 enterprise zone.
-17 (b) Except as provided in subsection (c), a qualified employee is 18 entitled to a deduction from the employee's adjusted gross income in 19 each taxable year in the amount of the lesser of: 20 (1) one-half (1/2) of the employee's adjusted gross income for the 21 taxable year that the employee earns as a qualified employee; or 22 (2) seven thousand five hundred dollars (\$7,500).
-23 (c) No qualified employee is entitled to a deduction under this 24 section for a taxable year that begins after the termination of the 25 enterprise zone in which the employee resides.
-SECTION 73.
-IC 6-3.1-13-18, AS AMENDED BY P.L.213-2015, 26 SECTION 84, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 27 28 UPON PASSAGE]: Sec.
+1 2 IC 6-3-2-2.8(4), or IC 6-3-2-2.8(5), section 2.8(3), 2.8(4), or 2.8(5) of this chapter , a nonprofit entity, the state, a political subdivision of the 3 state, or the United States government and who: 4 (1) has the employee's principal place of residence in the 5 enterprise zone in which the employee is employed; 6 (2) performs services for the taxpayer, the employer, the nonprofit 7 entity, the state, the political subdivision, or the United States 8 government, ninety percent (90%) of which are directly related to: 9 (A) the conduct of the taxpayer's or employer's trade or 0 business; or 1 (B) the activities of the nonprofit entity, the state, the political 2 subdivision, or the United States government; 3 that is located in an enterprise zone; and 4 (3) performs at least fifty percent (50%) of the employee's service 5 for the taxpayer or employer during the taxable year in the 6 enterprise zone.
+7 (b) Except as provided in subsection (c), a qualified employee is 8 entitled to a deduction from the employee's adjusted gross income in 9 each taxable year in the amount of the lesser of: 20 (1) one-half $(1/2)$ of the employee's adjusted gross income for the 21 taxable year that the employee earns as a qualified employee; or 22 (2) seven thousand five hundred dollars (\$7,500).
+23 (c) No qualified employee is entitled to a deduction under this .4 section for a taxable year that begins after the termination of the 2.5 enterprise zone in which the employee resides.
+26 SECTION 73.
+IC 6-3.1-13-18, AS AMENDED BY P.L.213-2015, 27 SECTION 84, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 28 UPON PASSAGE]: Sec.
 18. (a) The corporation shall determine the 29 amount and duration of a tax credit awarded under this chapter.
-The 30 duration of the credit may not exceed ten (10) taxable years.
-The credit 31 may be stated as a percentage of the incremental income tax 32 withholdings attributable to the applicant's project and may include a 33 fixed dollar limitation.
-In the case of a credit awarded for a project to 34 create new jobs in Indiana, the credit amount may not exceed the 35 incremental income tax withholdings.
-However, the credit amount 36 claimed for a taxable year may exceed the taxpayer's state tax liability 37 for the taxable year, in which case the excess may, at the discretion of 38 the corporation, be refunded to the taxpayer.
-39 (b) For state fiscal year 2006 and each state fiscal year thereafter, 40 the aggregate amount of credits awarded under this chapter for projects 41 to retain existing jobs in Indiana may not exceed ten million dollars
+The 0 duration of the credit may not exceed ten (10) taxable years.
+The credit 1 may be stated as a percentage of the incremental income tax 2 withholdings attributable to the applicant's project and may include a 3 fixed dollar limitation.
+In the case of a credit awarded for a project to 4 create new jobs in Indiana, the credit amount may not exceed the 5 incremental income tax withholdings.
+However, the credit amount 6 claimed for a taxable year may exceed the taxpayer's state tax liability 7 for the taxable year, in which case the excess may, at the discretion of 8 the corporation, be refunded to the taxpayer.
+9 (b) For state fiscal year 2006 and each state fiscal year thereafter, 0 the aggregate amount of credits awarded under this chapter for projects 1 to retain existing jobs in Indiana may not exceed ten million dollars

-42 (\$10,000,000) per year.
+(\$10,000,000) per year.